LadyBoonami/neo-ed/README.md

 - **File** commands affect the entire file, or the global state of the editor.
   They do not take any addresses.

-- **Global range** commands run on a range of lines in the entire file.
+- **Global range** commands run on a range of lines.
   They take two addresses, and operate on every line from the first to the second addess, including them.
   If only one address is given, the second defaults to the first.
   If no address is given, the command executes on the entire file.

-- **Local range** commands run on a range of lines in the current selection.
+- **Local range** commands work like global range commands, but default to the current selection if no address is given.

-  They cannot access lines that are not currently selected.
-  They take two addresses, and operate on every line from the first to the second addess, including them.
-  If only one address is given, the second defaults to the first.
-  If no address is given, the command executes on the entire selection.
+- **Line range** commands work like global range commands, but default to only the current line if not address is given.

 - **Line** commands run on a single line in the current selection.
-  They cannot access lines that are not currently selected.
   If no address is given, the command executes on the last line of the selection.

 ## Addressing